-First of all, almost all snakes only have one lung.
+Almost all snakes only have one lung.
 In sea snakes, this lung has been extended, and divided in two.
 The upper half of the lung is a regular lung, which draws in air, and allows oxygen to enter the bloodstream.

 The lower half of the lung is a tool they can use to stay underwater for longer.
 It’s essentially a balloon that they can fill with oxygen-rich air, that they can draw from for as long as they need to.
-This can help them stay underwater for hours at end.
+This can help them stay underwater for hours on end.

 Inside their mother, they get oxygen from her, whereas eggs at the bottom of the ocean wouldn’t.
 When the snakes are born, they can head to the water’s surface to breathe.

 Their scientific name also refers to their flat tail.
 This is another adaptation that they have.
 It helps them swim quicker, almost like a scuba diver’s flipper.
 Every snake has a tail section, which is the section below their vent/cloaca.